maximls/email-weather-notification/README.md

 # my-weather-notification
 An app that sends an email with daily weather summary for a location

-This app uses two API providers: Google Maps API for geocoding and darksky.net for weather information.
+This app uses following API providers:
+Google Maps API for geocoding
+Darksky.net for weather information
+Mailgun for email delivery